Skip to main content

 25% positive mentions, 25% neutral mentions, 50% negative mentions

-• “And the optimization is terrible.
-I have a pretty high-end PC, so running at 70% CPU usage is insane.
-I am excited for this game, so don't take this as hate; I just want to see it improved.
+• “The optimization is terrible.
+I have a pretty high-end PC, so running 70% CPU usage is insane.
+I am excited for this game and don't take this as hate; I just want to see it better.
 It can and will be better with time, but for now, this is my review and I will change it.”

 • “Horribly optimized.”